jdcohen220/java-api-best-practices/README.md

 ## Minimize API

-It is the natural instinct of an API designer to want to write as much API as they can - to offer more convenience rather than less - but this leads to two concerns:
+It is the natural instinct of an API developer to want to write as much API as they can - to offer more convenience rather than less - but this leads to two concerns:

 1. It can lead to API overload: developers are required to scan through and understand more API than is necessary to complete their job.
 2. The more API we expose, the greater the maintenance burden we place on our future selves.

-All API designers should start by understanding the critical use cases required for their API, and design their API to support these use cases.
+All API developers should start by understanding the critical use cases required for their API, and design their API to support these use cases.
 They should fight the urge to add more convenience (thinking to themselves that by adding a new method will save developers from writing a few more lines of code).

 A related aspect to this is to ensure that implementation classes do not 'leak' out into public API.
 Appropriate measures should be taken to ensure implementation classes are hidden.
 There are two main approaches to doing this: